Meta battles U.S. antitrust agency over future of virtual reality

-WASHINGTON/SAN JOSE, Calif., Dec 8 (Reuters) - The Federal Trade Commission, which enforces antitrust law, is about to engage in a real-life courtroom fight over virtual reality.

-On Thursday, a high-profile trial kicks off in which the FTC will try to prevent Facebook parent Meta Platforms Inc META.O from buying virtual reality app developer Within Inc.
+SAN JOSE, Calif./ WASHINGTON, Dec 8 (Reuters) - The Biden administration on Thursday kicked off a high-profile trial to try to prevent Facebook parent Meta Platforms Inc META.O from buying virtual reality app developer Within Inc.

 The FTC sued in July to stop the deal, saying Meta's acquisition of Within would "tend to create a monopoly" in the market for virtual reality (VR) fitness apps.
 It has asked the judge to order a preliminary injunction that would halt the proposed transaction.

+That would complement Meta's existing virtual reality users, who tend to skew young and male, Dennis added.

+“Meta could have chosen to use all its vast resources and capabilities to build its own dedicated VR fitness app, and it was planning on doing that before it acquired Within," Dennis said.

-The trial that starts on Thursday will serve as a test of the FTC's bid to head off what it sees as a repeat of the company buying its way to dominance, this time in the nascent virtual and augmented reality markets.
+The trial will serve as a test of the FTC's bid to head off what it sees as a repeat of the company buying its way to dominance, this time in the nascent virtual and augmented reality markets.

 The FTC is separately trying to force Meta to unwind two previous acquisitions, Instagram and WhatsApp, in a lawsuit filed in 2020.
 Both were in relatively new markets at the time the companies were purchased.